Hera-Naeem/CPSC-329-Insecurity-Quiz/README.md

 # Security gotchas:
 1. Cryptography: Asks for you to decrypt a cipher text before giving access to the quiz.
-2. Passwords: Asks for you to input your login information, but then revelas that yu shouldn't do this unless you trust the source!
+2. Passwords: Asks for you to input your login information, but then reveals that you shouldn't do this unless you trust the source!
-3. Keylogger: Logs your keys and outputs it to testKeylogFile.txt
+3. Keylogger: Logs your keys and outputs it to YOUR_KEYS_LOGGED.txt
 4. Networking: The keys logged are actually sent OVER a network connection, which luckily for you is on the same computer.
 In principle however, this program can steal your data!